port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/setup-blueprint.md

 <h4>To edit an existing blueprint:</h4>

 1. Go to your [Builder page](https://app.getport.io/dev-portal).
-2. Hover over your desired blueprint, click on the `...` icon in the top right corner, and choose `Edit blueprint`.
+2. Expand your desired blueprint by double-clicking on it.
 3. Here you can add, remove, or edit this blueprint's [properties](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/) and [relations](/build-your-software-catalog/customize-integrations/configure-data-model/relate-blueprints/).
+4. To edit the blueprint's metadata (title, icon, etc.), click on the `...` icon in the top right corner of the blueprint card, and choose `Edit blueprint`.

 <h4>To create a new blueprint:</h4>